fpetruschke/simpleChat/README.md

 1. user has to log in with a nickname
 1. this name is used for posting ajax requests inside a session
 1. posted messages will be stored inside the "log/log.html"
-1. "log/log.html" will be read every 500ms and show content in chatbox
+1. "log/log.html" will be read every few ms and show content in chatbox
 1. logged in user can exit chat with clicking "exit" button
 1. session will be destroyed